pchinjr/doc-tales/docs/demo-guide.md

 This is your key differentiator!
 Demonstrate how the interface adapts based on user archetype:

-> **Note:** Before running these commands, ensure the API Lambda function has `DynamoDBCrudPolicy` (not just `DynamoDBReadPolicy`) for the UserProfilesTable in the SAM template.
-Otherwise, the PUT requests will fail with an AccessDeniedException.

 #### Prioritizer View
 ```bash
 # Update user profile to prioritizer archetype